-Set forth below is a line graph comparing the cumulative total shareholder return on the Company's Common Stock, based on its market price and assuming reinvestment of dividends, with the cumulative total return of companies on the Nasdaq Stock Market (U.S. common stocks) and the Nasdaq Pharmaceutical Stocks group for the period beginning November 30, 1992 (the end of the month in which the Company's Common Stock first began trading) through the Company's fiscal year ended July 31, 1997.
+Set forth below is a line graph comparing the cumulative total shareholder return on the Company's Common Stock, based on its market price and assuming reinvestment of dividends, with the cumulative total return of companies on the Amex Market Value Index and the Nasdaq Pharmaceutical Stocks group for the period beginning November 30, 1992 (the end of the month in which the Company's Common Stock first began trading) through the Company's fiscal year ended July 31, 1998.
 The Company's Common Stock was initially offered to the public and subject to securities registration on November 3, 1992.
 This graph assumes that the value of the investment in the Company's Common Stock and each of the comparison groups was \$100 on November 30, 1992 and that all dividends were reinvested at the time they were paid.

-COMPARISON OF CUMULATIVE TOTAL RETURN AMONG CYPROS PHARMACEUTICAL CORPORATION, THE NASDAQ STOCK MARKET AND NASDAQ PHARMACEUTICAL STOCKS
+COMPARISON OF CUMULATIVE TOTAL RETURN AMONG

+CYPROS PHARMACEUTICAL CORPORATION, THE AMEX MARKET VALUE INDEX AND

+NASDAQ PHARMACEUTICAL STOCKS